Wolfgang Sawallisch: Personal life

 Sawallisch died at his home in Grassau on 22 February 2013, aged 89.

 Prominent interpretations

 Sawallisch has been acclaimed as an interpreter of the music of Richard Strauss.
 As a pianist, he accompanied a number of prominent singers in lieder, including Dietrich Fischer-Dieskau, Dame Elisabeth Schwarzkopf and Dame Margaret Price.
-He has also been acclaimed for his interpretations of the symphonies of Anton Bruckner.
+He has also been acclaimed for his interpretations of the symphonies of Robert Schumann and Anton Bruckner.

 Sawallisch also recorded, as piano accompanist, Franz Schubert's Winterreise and Robert Schumann's Liederkreis and other songs with Thomas Hampson.
 One of his most celebrated live concert appearances as a pianist was on 11 February 1994 in Philadelphia, when Sawallisch substituted for the Philadelphia Orchestra at an all-Wagner concert on the night that a severe snow storm prevented much of the orchestra from arriving at the Academy of Music.

 Recording highlights

 Sawallisch's recordings for EMI include highly regarded issues of Richard Strauss's Capriccio and the four symphonies of Robert Schumann with the Staatskapelle Dresden.

 He made a quadraphonic stereo album (probably the only one ever made) of Mozart's The Magic Flute in 1973 for EMI, starring Peter Schreier as Tamino, Anneliese Rothenberger as Pamina, Walter Berry as Papageno, Edda Moser as the Queen of the Night, and Kurt Moll as Sarastro.
 The Queen of the Night aria from this recording was selected by NASA in 1977 to be included on the Voyager Golden Record, a gold-plated copper record that was sent into space on the Voyager space craft.
 The record contained sounds and images which had been chosen as examples of the diversity of life and culture on Earth.

 Other recordings by Sawallisch (EMI, Orfeo, Philips, and Sony) include: